MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter2_litReview.md

 ### Can this technology be retrofitted to any vehicle?

-In all the papers that were examined, they all show different ways to achieving the goal of developing a lane departure system.
+In all the papers that were examined, all show different ways to achieving the goal of developing a lane departure system.
 In many different ways, this was achieved, in the case of one paper a Raspberry Pi device coupled with a Pi Camera was used.
 This was low budget but effective means of developing a lane departure system. [@RJa18]